 Simultaneously with the issuance of the Bonds, the City is converting the Series 2008C Bonds from a variable rate of interest to fixed interest rates.
 As part of this conversion, the City expects to use Line of Credit Note proceeds to pay the costs of terminating the interest rate swap agreements related to the Series 2008C Bonds.
 Proceeds from the Bonds are expected to be used to refund the Line of Credit Notes used for the swap termination.
-In addition, proceeds from the Bonds will be used to make a deposit into the Debt Service Reserve Account for the Bonds, fund a portion of the deposit into the Debt Service Reserve Account for the Bonds, fund a portion of and pay the Costs of Issuance of the Bonds.
+In addition, proceeds from the Bonds will be used to make a deposit into the Debt Service Reserve Account for the Bonds, fund a portion of the deposit into the Debt Service Reserve Account for the Series 2008C Bonds, fund capitalized interest on the Bonds, and pay the Costs of Issuance of the Bonds.